trentlarson/endorser-ch/sql/README.md

 CREATE INDEX give_fulfillsPlanId ON give_claim(fulfillsPlanId);
 CREATE INDEX confirmed_jwt ON confirmation(origClaimJwtId);

-CREATE TABLE give_provider (
+-- cache table, for quick retrieval of GiveAction claims with a provider CREATE TABLE give_provider (
     giveHandleId TEXT, -- handleId of the GiveAction to which the provider contributes providerId TEXT, -- DID or handle ID of the provider entity who helps make the give possible